 2.1.1 Godly Wisdom.
-Therefore, we may discern a principle: the right kind of wisdom will help us know God and the things freely given to us by God (1 Corinthians 2:12, page 1784).
-Paul’s chief concern for the Corinthians was that they would know Christ, and Him crucified (1 Corinthians 2:2, page 1783).
+Therefore, we may discern a principle: the right kind of wisdom will help us know God and the things freely given to us by God (1 Corinthians 2:12).
+Paul’s chief concern for the Corinthians was that they would know Christ, and Him crucified (1 Corinthians 2:2).
 In 1 Corinthians 1:21, Paul tells us indirectly that the wisdom of God helps us know God, and by implication, His will.
-The Corinthian’s worldly wisdom was useless because it could never lead a person to know God (1 Corinthians 2:8, page 1784; 1 Corinthians 3:20, page 1785).
+The Corinthians’ worldly wisdom was useless because it could never lead a person to know God (1 Corinthians 2:8; 1 Corinthians 3:20).

 2.1.2 Wisdom and The Mysteries of God.
-In contrast, the wisdom of God contained new revelations of God, called mysteries (see Spiritual Gifts │ The Word of Wisdom), which allowed the Corinthians to know God and the things free given to them by God (1 Corinthians 2:6-16, page 1784).
+In contrast, the wisdom of God contained new revelations of God, called mysteries (see Spiritual Gifts │ The Word of Wisdom), which allowed the Corinthians to know God and the things freely given to them by God (1 Corinthians 2:6-16).
 Furthermore, the wisdom from God helps the people called of God to know Christ and Him crucified.
-In turn, Christ becomes the power of God and wisdom of God to believers (1 Corinthians 1:24, page 1783; Colossians 2:2-3, Page 1842).
-Christ crucified becomes a stumbling block to unbelieving Jews and foolishness to unbelieving Gentiles (1 Corinthians 1:23-25, page 1783).
+In turn, Christ becomes the power of God and wisdom of God to believers (1 Corinthians 1:24; Colossians 2:2-3).
+Christ crucified becomes a stumbling block to unbelieving Jews and foolishness to unbelieving Gentiles (1 Corinthians 1:23-25).
 Therefore, the proper application of the wisdom of God transforms the called of God so that they know God.
 The believers particularly come to know God’s power and wisdom in the person of Jesus Christ and Him crucified.
-In other words, through the preaching of Paul to the Corinthians, God applies the mystery of Christ crucified and it changes the people called by God (1 Corinthians 1:23, page 1783).
+In other words, through the preaching of Paul to the Corinthians, God applies the mystery of Christ crucified and it changes the people called by God (1 Corinthians 1:23).
 Paul highlights the primary change as knowing Christ as the power of God and the wisdom of God.
 In a nutshell, we have a nice exegetical explanation of the Word of Knowledge right there in 1 Corinthians 1:18-31, and particularly 1 Corinthians 1:21-25.
-We should keep in mind that the spiritual gift of the Word of Knowledge is a revelatory gift, and related directly to the Word of Wisdom because of the grouping of gifts in 1 Corinthians 12:8-10, page 1796).
+We should keep in mind that the Spiritual Gift of the Word of Knowledge is a revelatory gift, and related directly to the Word of Wisdom because of the grouping of gifts in 1 Corinthians 12:8-10).
 Therefore, we know that the application of the wisdom of God also concerns revelation.

 Word of Knowledge Distinguished